mahaansi/MobileAppProject/README.md

  # 1.2.2	Problem Statement
      it is well known that some book owners carelessly throw their books after they gain what they need from them.
      While some other readers are seeking to gain such a book.
-     Above all that, knowledage should be resepcted and put in proper place until its fan comes
+     Above all that, knowledage should be resepcted and put in proper place until its fans comes
 # 1.3	PROJECT OBJECTIVE
 # 1.4	PROJECT SCOPE
 # 1.4.1	Scope